 Visit St. Michael the Archangel Orthodox Monastery

-If you need a break from all the adventure, this historic monastery is a peaceful, off-the-beaten-path stop.
 Built centuries ago, this small Orthodox monastery sits hidden among pine forests, its frescoes faded but still holding onto their stories.

 Even if you’re not religious, there’s something calming about standing in the courtyard, surrounded by the silence of the mountains.
-It’s not the kind of place that’s on every tourist itinerary, but that’s part of the charm—you won’t be elbowing past groups of visitors here.
+It’s not the kind of place that’s on every tourist itinerary, but that’s part of the charm, you won’t be elbowing past groups of visitors here.

 Cycling in Durmitor

 Durmitor is not for casual cyclists, but for those who love a challenge, the roads and trails here are some of the best in Montenegro.
 The Durmitor Ring is a bucket-list ride for road cyclists.
 For mountain bikers, the park offers gravel trails and forested paths that cut through meadows and along rocky ridges.
 Some trails aren’t well-marked, so it’s worth asking locals or checking GPS routes before setting out.
-If you’re planning to cycle here, come prepared—long stretches of road have no services, no shade, and no quick exits.
+If you’re planning to cycle here, come prepared – long stretches of road have no services, no shade, and no quick exits.

 Winter Sports in Žabljak